 Final Engineering Phase

 This phase of the project will deliver design documents that will facilitate the construction of the planned project.
-Having started in late Spring of 2016, it is anticipated that this phase will be completed by the Spring of 2019.
+Having started in late Spring of 2016, it is anticipated that this phase will be completed by the Summer of 2020.

 30% Design Plans

 Public Workshops – Eight workshops/presentations (two each in Fowler, Selma, Kingsburg, and to the Board of Supervisors) will be held during this phase of the project.
 The first round of meetings shall be held in the early stages of the project to allow for comments on the 30% design and the second round of meetings shall be held towards the end of the project to allow comments on the 90% plans.
 Dates and locations for each workshop will be posted on this website as they are determined.